pierceforte/cs307_space_invaders_game/doc/PLAN.md

 	- Reduces 2 health counts instead of 1
 - Increase life counts
 - Speed up the spaceship

+  **If time allows**
+  - Laser beam
+	- Beam from spaceship that instantly hits enemies in path (could last around 1-2 seconds or deactivate after a certain number of enemies are destroyed)
   - Double spaceships
       - Control two spaceships at once

 ### Cheat Key Ideas
-- Pause the game and shoot enemies
+- P: pause game
-- Unlimited life counts
+- S: skip level
-- Kill all enemy in the same row at once
+- D: delete lowest enemy row
+- R: reset level
+- I: unlimited life counts
+- L: add life
-- Skip the level
+- 1-4+: change to selected level

 ### Something Extra
 - Adding music
-- Final boss between levels (or at end)
+- Final boss between levels (or at the end)
 	- Will have a variety of missiles, like a larger missile, one that shoots in multiple directions, etc.
     - If there is a boss between levels, it will become progressively harder with more lives

 ### Possible Classes
 - Main
+	- Begin game
+- Game
+	- Handle basic game mechanics like step and animation
+- Moving Object
+	- Abstract
+    - Subclass of ImageView
+    - Will be used for any object that is 1) added to the scene and 2) has the potential to move/interact with other nodes on scene
 - Entity
+	- Abstract
+    - Will extend MovingObject
+- Projectile
+	- Abstract
+	- Will extend MovingObject
-	- Enemy
+- Enemy (subclass of Entity)
-    - Spaceship
+- Spaceship (subclass of Entity)
-    - Final Boss
+- Final Boss (subclass of Entity)
-- Laser
+- Laser (subclass of projectile)
+- Bomb (subclass of projectile)
 - Level
 - SceneUtility
 - Setup
 - ReadFile